NicholasLYang/nit/worker/README.md

-Refactor CLI
+Nit Worker
 =================

-A CLI for refactoring code.
-Right now this is mostly used for its GitHub action, but in the future, it will be useful on its own.
+A worker for refactoring code.
+For ease of use we have it as a CLI

 ## Languages Supported